plantasia-space-org/docs.plantasia.space/docs/00-plantasia.space/01-faq.md

 <details>
   <summary>Do you support collaboration?</summary>
-  <div>You can invite collaborators with specific roles on releases, worlds, and orbiters.</div>
+  <div>You can invite collaborators with specific roles on releases, worlds, orbiters and collections.</div>
 </details>

 <details>
   <summary>What licenses are used?</summary>
-  <div>Currently Creative Commons variants; a custom “Copy Nibble” license is planned to balance resource distribution between artists, developers, and regeneration projects.</div>
+  <div>Currently we only support Creative Commons variants; int the future you will be able to change to a custom “Copy Nibble” license is planned to balance resource distribution between artists, developers, and regeneration projects.</div>
 </details>

 <details>